Kaansnowman/ros2_initial/README.md

 ### Ros2_fundamentals_example
 Here is only the basics of seting up a workspace and creating setup files to see that it works.

+## Reference
+This repository is created so far by following the tutorial from automaticaddison at: https://automaticaddison.com/tutorials/